kishanpatel789/kp_data_dev_site/content/posts/003_DeleteYourOldTweets.md

 "I can't believe I took up Internet real estate with this junk."

 Now it's 2024.
-I have a Twitter account littered with stupid status updates.
-I haven't used my Twitter account in a few years, so the easiest way to erase history is to delete the account.
-But I want to retain my account for future use and remove the Tweets marking my infancy.
+I have a Twitter account littered with dumb Tweets.
+I haven't used Twitter in a few years, so the easiest way to erase history is to delete my profile.
+But I want to keep my account for future use and remove the Tweets marking my infancy.
 I have about 1,000 Tweets, and there's no way I'm going to manually delete them one-by-one.

 I needed a bot, a personal assistant, to do the grunt work for me.
 Thus started a journey to explore the Twitter API and develop a programmatic way of deleting Tweets.
 Below you'll see my Twitter magic eraser, a couple of quick python scripts.
 The scripts make use of the [tweepy](https://www.tweepy.org/) package to interact with the Twitter API.
 You can repurpose the code to wash away your own Tweets of the past.